What is Image Compression And Why Is It Important?

 Takes Up Less Storage

-Another essential thing about image compression is that it takes up little storage space on your hard drives, cloud storage, and website, especially if you keep backups of those images.
+Another essential aspect of image compression is that it requires minimal storage space on your hard drive, cloud storage, and website, especially if you maintain backups of those images.

 Furthermore, depending on your web host, your storage can be up to a couple of GBs, and large files can quickly occupy space.